Yandy Díaz Player Props: Rays vs. Yankees

 Yandy Díaz At The Plate

-- Among the qualifying batters in baseball, he ranks fourth in batting average, sixth in on-base percentage, and 20th in slugging.
+- He ranks fourth in batting average, sixth in on base percentage, and 21st in slugging among the qualified hitters in MLB play.

-- Diaz has an RBI in 31 of 89 games this season, with multiple RBI in 12 of them.
-He has also driven in three or more of his team's runs in six contests.
+- Diaz has had at least one RBI in 34.4% of his games this year (31 of 90), with more than one RBI 12 times (13.3%).
+He has also accounted for three or more of his team's runs in six contests.

-- He has scored in 51.7% of his games this year, with two or more runs scored in 13.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.